toRatnesh/Learning/CPP/07_Reference_Varibales.rst

 **Safer:** 	wild references like wild pointers are unlikely to exist (It is still possible to have references that don’t refer to a valid location

 **Easier:** 	can be used like normal variables
-		‘&’ operator is needed only at the time of declaration don’t need dereferencing operator to access the value members of an object reference can be accessed with dot operator (‘.’), unlike pointers where arrow operator (->) is needed
+    ‘&’ operator is needed only at the time of declaration

+    don’t need dereferencing operator to access the value

+    members of an object reference can be accessed with dot operator (‘.’), unlike pointers where arrow operator (->) is needed

 .. note::

-	Reference must be used for overloading some operator like ++ In copy constructor argument pointer cannot be used
+	- Reference must be used for overloading some operator like ++
+	- In copy constructor argument pointer cannot be used

-	In copy constructor passing by reference ensures an actual object is passed, whilst a pointer can have NULL value and make the constructor fail.
+	- In copy constructor passing by reference ensures an actual object is passed, whilst a pointer can have NULL value and make the constructor fail.

-	Reference is also use for consistency.
+	- Reference is also use for consistency.
 Operator like =, ==, <=, += would normally be defined using references.

 Pointers vs Reference
 ---------------------

 .. list-table::
+    :header-rows: 1

 	*	-	Pointer
 		-	Reference